-If you’re not using any influencer analytics tool, you can simply reach out to an influencer and ask for a screenshot of their followers’ demographics on Instagram or TikTok before starting the collaboration.
-However, we’ve heard of cases where those screenshots have been photoshopped – so make sure to double check.
+If you’re not using any influencer analytics tool, you can simply reach out to an influencer and ask for a screenshot of their followers’ demographics before starting the collaboration.
+However, we’ve heard of cases where those screenshots have been photoshopped – so make sure to double-check.

-*A little disclaimer here: Instagram and TikTok are both international social media platforms so almost all users have both local and foreign followers – that does not always refer to purchased followers.
+*A little disclaimer here: Instagram, TikTok, and YouTube are all international social media platforms so almost all users have both local and foreign followers – that does not always refer to purchased followers.

 3. Influencer’s follower credibility